It doesn’t work!

 Ever since I have been working on Open Baskerville, trying not just to make a good font, but to come up with workflows that can be re-used for other open font projects.
 On the level of workflow, we still have a long way to go before typographic collaboration is easily accessible.
 The git system used to track the changes on Open Baskerville is developed for programming code and is therefore not always easy to use for designers.
 But the underlying foundation is very solid, and it plays together well with the UFO format.
 Because Git and UFO are open, it is well imaginable that a plugin can be written for a font-editor that interfaces with git, so that you can track your changes in the font editor, end send them back to the repository that you pulled the font from.

 One feature that I figure to be fundamental to be able to convince other designers of the potential of a git-based workflow is a visualisation of the typeface and the changes being made to it.
 I have reached out to GitHub.
 I get in touch with Tom Werner, and the following morning there is a mail in my mailbox.

 Github’s intervention is important in showing the potential of Git and Github for other kinds of projects than just software development.
 It also shows the power of the UFO format: it is much easier to write this kind of visualisation when you are dealing with an open, hackable format like UFO.
 We are only just beginning to explore the potential of these new models of collaboration.

-Micah Rich calls Open Baskerville a major inspiration for the League of Movable Type (they are on GitHub too); OSP are working on their own code hosting called Visual Culture that is going to power new releases for their foundry.
+Micah Rich calls Open Baskerville a major inspiration for the League of Movable Type (they are on GitHub too); OSP are working on their own code visualisation called Visual Culture which among other things will power new releases for their foundry.